Rivaus/Learn-DOTS-City-Builder/Documentation/SystemPipline.md

   - Spawn Citizen System : creating new citizens depending on free houses, level of city attraction
   - Apply To Job System : unemployed citizens, not student, in range 18 -> 65 years old try to get a job
   - Apply To School System : kids from 3 to 24 year old can apply to school
-  - Go To Citizen Daylilife System : in the morning, set a citizen target if their are students or employed
+  - Citizen Go To DailyLife System : in the morning, set a citizen target if their are students or employed
   - Go Back Home System : in the afternoon, make citizens go back to their home
-  - Go To Entertainment System : at evening or weekends, inhabitants can go to the theater, concert, etc if they are close enogh to
+  - Go To Entertainment System : at evening or weekends, inhabitants can go to the theatre, concert, etc if they are close enough to.
   - Manager Citizen Health System : citizens can get sick (4 levels of sickness)
-- Move City Entity : move cars and inhabitants if they have a target
+  - Move City Entities : move cars and inhabitants if they have a target